josueelias9/extract-structure-from-epub-file/extractor/output/book_presentation.md

 ## 11.1.
 Designing Reliable, Scalable, and Highly Available ML Solutions

-### Overview of ML Pipeline Automation on GCP

-To design reliable, scalable, and available ML solutions, you need to automate the following steps:

-* **Data Collection**: Store data in Google Cloud Storage, Pub/Sub (streaming data), and BigQuery.
+* **Overview**: Designing a reliable ML pipeline requires automation of data collection, transformation, training, tuning, deployment, and monitoring.
+    * _Key components:_
+      * Data storage (Google Cloud Storage)
+      * Scalable infrastructure (Dataflow, Compute Engine)
-* **Model Deployment & Monitoring**: Deploy models with Vertex AI Prediction, monitor with Vertex AI Model Monitoring.
+      * Model training (Custom models with Vertex AI Training and AutoML)
+* **Pipeline stages**:
-* _Automate the entire pipeline using Vertex AI Pipelines_
+  * **Training**: Automating model training with custom models using Vertex AI Training or AutoML
+  * **Tuning and experiment tracking**: Using Vertex AI hyperparameter tuning and Experiments to track results
+    * _Key benefits:_
+      + Faster model selection

 ---

+  * **Deployment and monitoring**: Scaling prediction endpoints in production with Vertex AI Prediction and Model Monitoring
+    * _Key benefits:_
+      + Fully managed scalability

+---
 ## 11.2.
 Choosing an Appropriate ML Service

-### **Cloud AI/ML Layered Services**

-* The Google Cloud ML services are divided into three layers based on ease of use and implementation:
-	+ Top layer: _AI Solutions_ (SaaS) for easy implementation and management with no code.
-	+ Middle layer: _Vertex AI_ services, including pretrained APIs, AutoML, and Workbench for building custom models.
-	+ Bottom layer: _Infrastructure_ for managing compute instances, containers, and storage.
+* **Google Cloud AI/ML Stack**
+    * The top layer consists of managed SaaS offerings such as Document AI, Contact Center AI, and Enterprise Translation Hub.
+        *_Serverless and scalable APIs_*
+    * Vertex AI services are the middle layer, including:
+        *_AutoML for custom model creation_
+        *_Workbench for data science workflow development_
+    * The bottom layer consists of infrastructure such as compute instances and containers with TPUs, GPUs, and storage.
+        *_Managed by user for scalability and reliability_*

 ---

 ## 11.3.
 Data Collection and Data Management

 * **Data Stores in Google Cloud**
-    * **Overview**: Google Cloud offers various data stores to cater to different needs:
-        - **Google Cloud Storage**: Suitable for large-scale, high-throughput data storage.
-        - *_Vertex AI_*: Manages training and annotation datasets for machine learning models.
-        - **Vertex AI Feature Store**: Stores pre-trained machine learning models and features.
-    * **NoSQL Data Store**: A flexible option for handling varying requirements.
+  * *_Google Cloud Storage_*
+  * *_BigQuery_*
+  * *_Vertex AI's datasets_*
+  * *_Vertex AI Feature Store_*
+  * *_NoSQL data store_*

 ---

 ### 11.3.1.
 Google Cloud Storage (GCS)

-* **Google Cloud Storage (GCS)**: a service for storing objects in Google Cloud
+* _Google Cloud Storage (GCS)_ is a service for storing objects in Google Cloud.
-    * Storing various data types, including images, videos, audio, and unstructured data
+* You can store various data types, including images, videos, audio, and unstructured data.
-        * Large files (> 100 MB) can be stored in shards to improve performance
+* Large files can be split into 100-10,000 shards to improve read and write throughput.

 ---

 ### 11.3.2.
 BigQuery

-### **BigQuery Storage Best Practices**

-* Store tabular data in BigQuery for better speed
+* _Use BigQuery for tabular data storage_
-* Use tables instead of views for training data
+    * For training data, store as tables instead of views for better speed
+    * Available tools: Google Cloud console, bq command-line tool, BigQuery REST API, Vertex AI, Jupyter Notebooks

 ---

 ### 11.3.3.
 Vertex AI Managed Datasets

-**Managed Datasets for Training Models**
+* **Use Managed Datasets for Custom Model Training**
-* _Use Vertex AI managed datasets instead of ingesting data directly from storage_
+  * Provides benefits such as central location management, integrated data labeling, easy lineage tracking, and comparison of model performance.
-    * Supports 4 primary data formats: image, video, tabular (CSV, BigQuery), and text
+  * Supports four primary data formats: image, video, tabular (CSV, BigQuery tables), and text.
-* **Advantages**: Centralized dataset management, integrated data labeling, lineage tracking, model comparison, and data statistics generation
+  * Allows automatic splitting of data into training, test, and validation sets.

 ---

 ### 11.3.4.
 Vertex AI Feature Store

-* **Vertex AI Feature Store**: A fully managed repository for organizing and serving ML features
+* _**Centralized Repository for ML Features**:_ Vertex AI Feature Store is a fully managed repository for organizing, storing, and serving ML features.
-    * **Features**:
-        * Search and retrieve values from the Feature Store
-        * Create new features if they don't exist
-        * Retrieve feature values in real-time for fast online predictions
-    * **Benefits**:
+    * **Benefits:**
-        * No need to compute and save feature values manually
+        * No need to compute feature values and save them in multiple locations
-        * Helps detect data drifts and skew
+        * Helps detect drifts and mitigate data skew
+        * Enables fast online predictions with real-time retrieval of feature values

 ---

 ### 11.3.5.
 NoSQL Data Store

-**Static Reference Features**
-* Collected, prepared, and stored in NoSQL databases optimized for low-latency singleton read operations
+* Static feature lookup requires optimized database for low-latency singleton read operations
-* Examples: Memorystore, Datastore, Bigtable
+    * **Options:** Memorystore, Datastore, Bigtable
-    * **Use Cases**:
-        - Real-time bidding with submillisecond retrieval time
-        - Media and gaming applications using precomputed predictions
-        - Product recommendation systems based on logged-in user information
+        * Memorystore: submillisecond latency with Redis offering
+        * Datastore: high performance, ease of application development, and scalability
+        * Bigtable: massively scalable, high throughput, and low-latency workloads

 ---

 ## 11.4.
 Automation and Orchestration

-**Machine Learning Workflows**

-* Machine learning projects follow specific phases:
-	+ Data collection
-	+ Data preprocessing
-	+ Model training and refinement
-	+ Evaluation
-	+ Deployment to production
-* _Orchestration_ of pipeline steps is crucial for integration in a production environment.
+* _Machine Learning Workflows_: Phases include data collection, preprocessing, model training, evaluation, and deployment.
+    * Typically implemented in an ML project pipeline
+    * Requires orchestration and automation for production environment integration
+    * **Kubeflow Pipelines**: A serverless pipeline solution built atop Kubernetes
-* **Automation** of pipelines enables continuous model training.
+        * Automates execution for continuous model training

 ---

 ### 11.4.1.
 Use Vertex AI Pipelines to Orchestrate the ML Workflow

-### Vertex AI Pipelines Summary
-* **Serverless ML Workflow Orchestration**: Automate, monitor, and govern your ML systems using Vertex AI Pipelines.
+* *_Vertex AI Pipelines_*
+    * A managed service for automating, monitoring, and governing ML systems
+    * Orchestrate ML workflow in a serverless manner using Kubeflow Pipelines SDK or TensorFlow Extended
-* **Artifact Storage**: Store workflow artifacts in Vertex ML Metadata for lineage analysis.
+    * Stores workflow artifacts in Vertex ML Metadata for lineage analysis
-* **Multi-Frame Workload Support**: Run pipelines built with Kubeflow Pipelines SDK or TensorFlow Extended.

 ---

 ### 11.4.2.
 Use Kubeflow Pipelines for Flexible Pipeline Construction

-### Kubeflow Pipelines Summary

-* **Kubeflow Pipelines**: An open source Kubernetes framework for developing and running portable ML workloads.
+* **Kubeflow Overview**: An open source Kubernetes framework for developing and running portable ML workloads
-    * Composes, orchestrates, and automates ML systems
+    * _Key Components_: Kubeflow Pipelines (compose, orchestrate, automate ML systems)
-    * Deploys to local, on-premises, or cloud environments (e.g. Google Cloud)
+        + Supports local, on-premises, cloud deployments
-* _Flexible architecture_ using simple code to construct pipelines
+    * _Flexibility_: Allows simple code construction of pipelines with Google Cloud Pipeline Components
-* Integrates with Google Cloud services like Vertex AI (AutoML) and Cloud SQL for metadata storage

 ---

 ### 11.4.3.
 Use TensorFlow Extended SDK to Leverage Pre‐built Components for Common Steps

-* **Summary**: TensorFlow and TFX provide tools for building machine learning workflows, with TensorFlow Extended SDK recommended for existing TensorFlow users.
-    * **Key Benefits**:
-        - For existing TensorFlow users
-        - Ideal for structured and textual data
-        - Suitable for large datasets
-    * _Recommended Tools_:
-        - TensorFlow
-        - TFX Extended SDK
+### TensorFlow and Vertex AI Workflow
+* **Overview**: TensorFlow provides components for common steps in the Vertex AI workflow, including data ingestion, validation, and training.
+* **TFX**: Provides frameworks and libraries for defining, launching, and monitoring machine learning models in production.
+* **Recommended SDK**: *TensorFlow Extended SDK*: For users already using TensorFlow, working with structured data, or handling large datasets.

 ---

 ### 11.4.4.
 When to Use Which Pipeline

-* **Vertex AI Pipelines**: Run Kubeflow Pipelines v1.8.9+ or TensorFlow Extended v0.30.0+
+* **Vertex AI Pipelines**: Compatible with Kubeflow Pipelines v1.8.9+ or TensorFlow Extended v0.30.0+
-* *_Why TFX_*: Recommended for large-scale data processing due to its support for distributed processing backends
+* *Built-in support for ML operations*: Tracks ML-specific metadata and lineage, essential for validating pipeline correctness.
-* *_Orchestrators like Kubeflow_*: Provide GUIs and easy configuration, operation, monitoring, and maintenance of ML pipelines
+* *Recommended over other orchestrators*: Due to built-in support and easier configuration, monitoring, and maintenance compared to TFX.

 ---

 ## 11.5.
 Serving

-**Types of Machine Learning Predictions**

-* *_Offline Prediction_*: The model makes predictions on a dataset without real-time data.
-* *_Online Prediction_*: The model makes predictions on new, incoming data as it arrives.
-* **Real-time deployment is not mentioned, but it's worth noting that online prediction may involve continuous training and updating of the model.**
+* **Model Deployment**:
+  * Trained models are deployed to production for predictions.
+  * Models can make predictions in two modes:
+    *_Offline_*: No real-time data input
+    *_Online_*: Real-time data input, often with continuous learning capabilities

 ---

 ### 11.5.1.
 Offline or Batch Prediction

-**Offline Batch Prediction**
-* Predicts data in batches, ideal for large-scale tasks like recommendations and demand forecasting
+* *_Offline Batch Prediction_*: predicting data in batches before receiving the data
+    * Use cases: recommendations, demand forecasting, segment analysis
-* Runs using trained model on batches of data stored in BigQuery or Google Cloud Storage
+    * Can be done using Vertex AI batch prediction with BigQuery or Cloud Storage storage

 ---

 ### 11.5.2.
 Online Prediction

-**Real-Time Prediction Overview**
-* _Types of Online Predictions_:
-  + Synchronous: caller waits for prediction before proceeding
-  + Asynchronous: model generates predictions without direct query from end-user
-* _Key Considerations_:
-  + Minimizing latency to serve prediction in real-time use cases
+* **Real-Time Prediction**: _near real-time predictions are made when a request is sent to a deployed model endpoint_
+    * Can be used in applications such as _real-time bidding_ and _sentiment analysis of Twitter feeds_
+        + Minimizing latency at the model level: _build smaller models, use accelerators like Cloud GPU and TPU_
+        + Minimizing latency at the serving level: _use low-latency data stores, precompute predictions, cache results_

 ---

 ## 11.6.
 Summary

-**Summary of Best Practices for ML on GCP**
-* Design reliable, scalable, and highly available ML solutions
-* Choose the right service from the GCP AI/ML stack
-* Optimize data storage with submillisecond and millisecond latency options (e.g. NoSQL)
+* *Designing a reliable ML solution on GCP involves best practices for scalability and high availability*
+* _Key services include Vertex AI, BigQuery, and NoSQL data stores_
+* **Automation techniques**: Vertex AI Pipelines, Kubeflow Pipelines, TFX pipelines to manage ML pipelines

 ---

 ## 11.7.
 Exam Essentials

-* **Scalable ML Solutions**: Design reliable, scalable, and highly available ML solutions using Google Cloud AI/ML services.
+* Design reliable, scalable, and highly available machine learning (ML) solutions using Google Cloud AI/ML services
-    * Choose an appropriate ML service based on the use case and expertise with ML.
+    * Choose an appropriate ML service based on your use case and expertise
+        * Understand the AI/ML stack of GCP and when to use each layer
-    * Understand data collection, management, and various types of data stores for storing data for different ML use cases.
+* Implement data collection, management, and storage for various ML use cases
-* **Deployment Best Practices**
+    * Use suitable data stores for different scenarios
-    * Implement automation and orchestration for pipeline management.
+* Automate and orchestrate workflows using automation and orchestration techniques
-    * Understand best practices for deploying models, including batch vs. real-time prediction and managing latency.
+    * Select between Vertex AI Pipelines, Kubeflow, and TFX pipelines as needed

 ---